 The MGA has expanded the purposes of municipalities to include the well-being of the environment among them.
-The Village of Paradise Valley has significant water bodies around its boundary, with many concentrated in the southwest, and the most prominent of them known as Briker Lake to the northeast that could become an attraction for both residents and visitors in the future.
-The Village's Municipal Development Plan recognizes the limitations and potential of these features stating in their objectives that, "Natural landforms and environmentally sensitive areas, such as healthy tree stands, wetlands, watercourses viewpoints, etc. will be avoided and/or conserved within the Village."
+The Village of Kitscoty has significant water bodies to the north and west, the most prominent of the being Tyler Lake to the North.
+The Village's Municipal Development Plan recognizes the limitations and potential of these features stating that, "there are few prevailing natural features such as rivers or topography to influence or affect growth.
+However, Tyler Lake could become an amenity for the enjoyment of residents and visitors alike."